Cost Comparison

 States That Tend to Be Most Expensive

-On the other end of the spectrum, states like California, New York, Massachusetts, and Connecticut generally feature higher educational costs.
-These states not only have higher tuition fees but also tend to have increased licensing and application fees.
-The higher cost of living in these areas also contributes significantly to the overall expenses involved in becoming a certified child life specialist.
+States such as California, New York, Massachusetts, and Connecticut typically have higher tuition fees and licensing costs.
+The higher cost of living in these states also contributes to the overall expenses associated with becoming a CCLS.

 What Drives Cost Differences?